Photographing Wildlife at Yellowstone

 - Yellow-bellied Marmot.
 Check the rocks at Sheepeater Cliff Picnic Area.

 Yellowstone Wildlife Photography Tips

 - Be ready!
-Wildlife can often be seen as your driving throughout the park.
+Wildlife can often be seen as you are driving throughout the park.
 It is best to keep a camera and medium range telephoto lens close by as your driving around the park.
-Check your camera setting before heading out so your ready to photograph the wildlife.
+Check your camera setting before heading out so you’re ready to photograph the wildlife.